ShunSakurai/asana-navigator/README.md

 - [ ] Create subtasks in bulk
 - [ ] Convert tasks into subtasks in bulk
 - [x] Remove duplicate links and replace HTML entities in the task description
-- [ ] Add options to replace custom strings
+- [ ] Replace text in the task description
 - [x] Support other languages
 - [ ] Implement donation page